Grant Awards Recipients

 Sahana used her funds to cover attend the 2018 Institute for Academic Feminist Psychologists two-day workshop in June to assist in revising PSYC 210, “Cultural Psychology”.
 This is a 2-day workshop for early career psychologists who teach and/or do research that adopt a critical feminist approach.
 This institute also presents a venue to discuss, and receive feedback on pedagogical approaches as well as opportunities to learn more about intersectional approaches to pedagogy.

-Joanne Myers Associate Professor of English
+Joanne Myers Professor of English

 Joanne's funds were used to attend a week-long course at the University of Virginia’s Rare Book School to assist in developing a new course, Eng 297, “Introduction to Book History”.
 The course covers a topic not otherwise present in the English department’s curriculum.